sunset1995/py360convert/README.md

 # py360convert

 This project is still WIP.

 **TODO**:
-- c2e (cubemap to equirectangular)
 - README (tutorial and usage)
 - upload to pypi
 - Equi-Angular Cubemap